-Long-term use of the drug methamphetamine, or meth as it is more commonly referred to, can result in severe oral disease that advances more quickly than typical cases.
+Long-term use of methamphetamine, or meth as it is more commonly referred to, can result in severe oral disease that advances more quickly than typical cases.
 Once this condition sets in, the cost to treat it can be extensive, so cheap dental care is often a necessity.

 Users generally appear healthy in the early stages of meth abuse, and signs can appear first inside the mouth.
-However, because of a lack of knowledge about the reasons behind the drug’s link to oral health, dentists are not always able to identify and treat the problem in its early stages.
+However, because of a lack of knowledge about the reasons behind meth's link to oral health, dentists are not always able to identify and treat the problem in its early stages.
 Though meth users may still pursue cheap care at a dentist, the dentist may not recognize the signs.

-Though many past strategies have failed to curb widespread meth abuse, researchers are excited to develop the new possibility of identifying users from the dentist’s chair.
-Lead researcher Dr. Vivek Shetty, a professor of oral and maxillofacial surgery, believes dentists are in a unique position to detect the drug abusers, perhaps through offering cheap care.
+Though many past strategies have failed to curb widespread meth abuse, researchers are excited to develop the new possibility of identifying users from the dentist's chair.
+Lead researcher Dr. Vivek Shetty, a professor of oral and maxillofacial surgery, believes dentists are in a unique position to detect abusers, perhaps through offering cheap care.
 “Our finding that dental disease is a prominent marker of methamphetamine use creates opportunities to implement targeted interventions in the dental office – a hitherto unexploited setting in the management of this epidemic,” he said.